stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 # NO NEED FOR BIG BANG

 One beauty of #stratapp is that you can do the roll out progressively, selecting who sees what pages in the app.
-You can do this in seconds, right down to each individual employee or by your org-design.
+You can do this within a few seconds, right down to each individual employee or by your org-design.
 For example, "_I want everyone in the executive and R&D teams, who are based in Singapore, to have access to ideation and strategy_".

 This means you can immediately go org-wide with the quick wins on "productivity & culture" elevation, whilst taking some time to refine your strategy and KPIs content.